 - Accidentally let it slip that the team used bounties, specifically with Steelers WR Hines Ward.

 - Ben Roethelisberger settled out of court for a civil lawsuit alleging that he raped a woman.
 It was the second of such allegations for the Steeler’s QB.
 In the eyes of the law it certainly doesn’t mean he raped anyone.
-But it also doesn’t rule out that Ben quite possible shelled out a lot of money to quiet his victim down.
+I mean, people give money to people they didn’t sexually assault all the time right?

-- Former coach Bill Cower admitted to stealing opposing teams signals (sounds smart if you ask me).
+- Former coach Bill Cower admitted to stealing opposing teams signals.
+Sound familiar to anyone?

 - Current coach Mike Tomlin was fined $100,000 for cheating in-game, stepping onto the field to deliberately alter the path of kick returner Jacoby Jones.